Approximation of mean curvature flow with generic singularities by smooth flows with surgery

 \section{Abstract}

-We construct smooth mean curvature flows with surgery that approximate unit-regular, cylic (mod 2) Brakke flows with only spherical and neck-pinch singularities.
+We construct smooth mean curvature flows with surgery that approximate weak mean curvature flows with only spherical and neck-pinch singularities.
 This is achieved by combining the recent work of Choi-Haslhofer-Hershkovits, and Choi-Haslhofer-Hershkovits-White, establishing canonical neighbourhoods of such singularities, with suitable barriers to flows with surgery.
 A limiting argument is then used to control these approximating flows.
 We conclude by improving the entropy bound on the low-entropy Schoenflies conjecture.